 identifying more precise entry and exit points.

-The Main Components and Calculation of the Stochastic
+Components and Calculation of the Stochastic Oscillator

-used in the calculation of the Stochastic Oscillator is typically set to 14.
+The Stochastic Oscillator is a frequently used tool for tracking price movements and understanding market momentum.
+The default period used in the calculation of the Stochastic Oscillator is usually set to 14.

 The main components of the Stochastic Oscillator are as follows:

-1. %K Value (Blue Line).
 This represents where the

 closing price within a specific period is in relation to the highest and lowest